 One example of a miracle that Rebbe Yisrael performed as a child was when a woman whose son’s arms had been paralyzed since birth came to the Rebbe for a blessing.
 The Rebbe was still a child and enjoyed running back and forth.
 In order for him to hear what people were saying to him, his attendants would grab him and stand him up in a certain place.
 This is what they did when this woman came.
 “What is your wish?” the Yanuka asked the woman.
 When the woman showed him her paralyzed son, the Yanuka asked to bring him some rye (called keychos, which also means ‘strength’).
 He then turned to the paralyzed boy and said, “Now I have keychos and I am giving it to you.”
 Immediately following the Rebbe’s words, the boy stretched out his arms.
 He was cured!

-The sons asked their father to reprimand the Yanukah after he opened the spigots of barells in a wagon that was passing through the street, and water poured out everywhere.
-Immediately afterwards, a fire broke out and all the places that had been doused with water did not go up in flames.
+The sons asked their father to reprimand the Yanukah after he opened the spigots of barrels in a wagon that was passing through the street, and water poured out everywhere.
+Immediately afterward, a fire broke out and all the places that had been doused with water did not go up in flames.